Course Exemptions (Transfer Credit)

 (q) Students proceeding toward another degree, while simultaneously pursuing the PharmD degree, must be registered as a full-time student in Pharmacy and only part-time in the other degree program.

-(r) The tuition fee is a program fee.
+(r) The tuition fee for the PharmD program is a program fee.
 There is no reduction in the fees payable for students granted course exemptions.